 Is there any more polarizing or controversial topic than gun ownership in America?
-I suppose Trump/Hillary, but I can’t think of anything else, and the gun ownership debate is clearly present in each of our current Presidential candidates’ campaigns as well.
+I suppose Donald Trump, but I can’t think of anything else, and the gun ownership debate is clearly present in each of our current Presidential candidates’ campaigns as well.
 Some folks are no doubt basing their vote on this issue alone.
 Gun ownership and gun control is what I mean to discuss.
 My tone will be one which I think is largely being lost in the shuffle these days: respect and honest debate.

 There seem to be, broadly speaking, three schools of thought on gun ownership.
-One says that due to the Second Amendment to the Constitution everyone has a right to almost any weapon or explosive made or available in the US.
+One says that due to the Second Amendment to the Constitution everyone has a right to almost any weapon made or available in the US.
 Another is that the Second Amendment was drafted at a time when the most advanced weapons available were muskets, and the founding fathers did not intend private citizens to own fully or semi-automatic weapons, these ought not be publicly available but other guns are fine.
 The third school of thought is that firearms of any sort are too dangerous to be owned by private citizens, and ought not to be owned or used by any but the military or police forces.

 A Little History

 We can’t proceed further without directly quoting the Second Amendment to the Constitution: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 It’s very brief, and different interpretations of this Amendment have caused a lot of debate.
-This Amendment came about due to eventual Congressional agreement that the US will have a standing army, and that citizens will not be deprived of their right to own guns just because we do.
+This Amendment came about due to eventual Congressional agreement that the US will have a standing army, and that citizens will not be deprived of their right to own guns just because the military does.

 Currently US gun laws allow a legal right for private possession of firearms to any citizen, permanent resident alien, and even “non-immigrant aliens” under specific circumstances.
 They must be over age 18 (Edit: or 21 to possess a handgun, thanks for a friend’s correction), and are allowed to own firearms unless they are under indictment or convicted of a felony, have been adjudicated ‘mentally defective’, have been discharged dishonorably from military service, or have renounced their citizenship.
 This right was affirmed by the Supreme Court in 2008 case District of Columbia v.
 Heller, which overturned a Washington DC ban on handguns.
 The Court found “the Second Amendment protects an individual right to possess a firearm unconnected with service in a militia, and to use that arm for traditionally lawful purposes, such as self-defense within the home…Like most rights, the Second Amendment right is not unlimited.
 It is not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”